geekepub/geekepub.github.io/_posts/2016-07-16-The-Moral-Sayings-of-Publius-Syrus.md

 233. It is sometimes expedient to forget who we are.

-234.
-We may with advantage at times forget what we know.

-235.
-Those who do injustice, hate it.

-236.
-Even when the wound is healed, the scar remains.

-237.
-Even when there is no law, there is conscience.

-238.
-The tyrant can hardly be said to hold even a doubtful sway.

-239.
-Pecuniary gain first suggested to men to make Fortune a god-

-240.
-The fiercer the contention, the more honorable the reconciliation.

-241.
-The hope of reward is the solace of labor.

-242.
-The wise man corrects his own errors by observing those of others.

-243.
-The further the fall, the greater the hurt

-244.
-Depravity is revealed in outward action, but its source is within.

-245.
-The life which we live is but a small part of the real life.

-246.
-A great man may commence life in a hovel.

-247.
-He sufifers exile who refuses to serve his country.
-3\*

-30 THE SATINaS OF PUBLIU8 8TBUS.

-248.
-Men will judge your past deeds by your last

-249.
-Versatility of mind is a natural bias to folly.

-250.
-It is easier to add to a great reputation than to get it.

-251.
-Good fortune renders a man agreeable^ if the good fortune is not seen.

-252.
-By concealing the deed^ you render the accusation more serious.

-253.
-Calumny is a malevolent lie.

-254.
-Many consult their reputation ; but few their conscience.

-255.
-The master is a slave when he fears those whom he rules.

-256.
-He confesses his crime who flees the tribunal.

-257.
-Prosperity is the nurse of ill temper.

-258.
-A prosperous worthlessness is the curse of high life.

-259.
-Endure the heavy burdens, and you will the more easily carry the lighter.

-260.
-Bear without murmuring what cannot be changed.

-261.

-Be patient under your affictions; that you may be able to en- dure your happi]

-262.

-You should hammer your iron when it is glowing hot.

-263.
-No one ever lost honor but him who never had any.

-264.
--'He who has forfeited hb honor can lose nothing more.

-265.
-What is left when honor is lost 1

-266.
-Confidence; like lifC; never returns to him whom she has once left.

-267.
-A fair exterior is a silent recommendation.

-268.
-Fortune has no lawful control over men's morals.

-269.
-A great property is a great bondage for the owner.

-270.
-Fortune often spares men a present ajQ^ction, that they may suffer a greater.

-271.
-Fortune makes a fool of him whom she favors too much.

-272.
-Fortune masters us if we do not master her.

-273.
-Fortune haa no more power over our destiny than our own actions.

-274.
-Fortune is not satisfied with inflicting one calamity.

-275.
-When Fortune is on our side, popular favor bears her company.

-82 SAYINGS 07 PUBUUS STBUS.
+234. We may with advantage at times forget what we know.

+235. Those who do injustice, hate it.

+236. Even when the wound is healed, the scar remains.

+237. Even when there is no law, there is conscience.

+238. The tyrant can hardly be said to hold even a doubtful sway.

+239. Pecuniary gain first suggested to men to make Fortune a goddess.

+240. The fiercer the contention, the more honorable the reconciliation.

+241. The hope of reward is the solace of labor.

+242. The wise man corrects his own errors by observing those of others.

+243. The further the fall, the greater the hurt.

+244. Depravity is revealed in outward action, but its source is within.

+245. The life which we live is but a small part of the real life.

+246. A great man may commence life in a hovel.

+247. He suffers exile who refuses to serve his country.

+248. Men will judge your past deeds by your last.

+249. Versatility of mind is a natural bias to folly.

+250. It is easier to add to a great reputation than to get it.

+251. Good fortune renders a man agreeable, if the good fortune is not seen.

+252. By concealing the deed, you render the accusation more serious.

+253. Calumny is a malevolent lie.

+254. Many consult their reputation; but few their conscience.

+255. The master is a slave when he fears those whom he rules.

+256. He confesses his crime who flees the tribunal.

+257. Prosperity is the nurse of ill temper.

+258. A prosperous worthlessness is the curse of high life.

+259. Endure the heavy burdens, and you will the more easily carry the lighter.

+260. Bear without murmuring what cannot be changed.

+261. Be patient under your affictions; that you may be able to endure your happiness.

+262. You should hammer your iron when it is glowing hot.

+263. No one ever lost honor but him who never had any.

+264. He who has forfeited has honor can lose nothing more.

+265. What is left when honor is lost?

+266. Confidence, like life; never returns to him whom she has once left.

+267. A fair exterior is a silent recommendation.

+268. Fortune has no lawful control over men's morals.

+269. A great property is a great bondage for the owner.

+270. Fortune often spares men a present affliction, that they may suffer a greater.

+271. Fortune makes a fool of him whom she favors too much.

+272. Fortune masters us if we do not master her.

+273. Fortune has no more power over our destiny than our own actions.

+274. Fortune is not satisfied with inflicting one calamity.

+275. When Fortune is on our side, popular favor bears her company.

 276.
 Fortune has more power over a man than his own forethought.